rekhavulli/sauce-selenium-testng/README.md

 # Instructions to excute the project

-Clone the repository.
+1. Clone the repository.

-I have used firefox and google chrome drivers, Same tests with little modification in the initilization of the browser can be used to extend the test cases for Edge,IE and other browser.
+2. To execute this project, please change the webdriver path in the `inter.sauce.test.tests.ProductCheckoutHappyPath.java` at `beforeMethod`.

-To execute this project, please change the webdriver path in the "inter.sauce.test.tests.ProductCheckoutHappyPath.java at "beforeMethod".
+3. Run the project using `mvn test` goal.
+The maven command needs to be run from folder having `pom.xml` at current folder path.

-Run the project using mvn test goal.
+4. Test Results can be viewed at _target>surefire-reports>index.html_

-Test Results can be viewed at target>surefire-reports>index.html
+Note: I have used firefox and google chrome drivers, Same tests with little modification in the initilization of the browser can be used to extend the test cases for Edge,IE and other browser.

 # Steps to the work flow for automating the test suite